1j01/hacky-game/README.md

 ## Install

-Final builds of the game will be standalone executables, but there's not much of a point yet to trying to release builds.
+(Final builds of the game will be standalone executables, but I don't see much of a point yet trying to release builds.)

 You'll need [Node.js][].
 [Clone the project][cloning a repo]